threefoldtecharchive/rivine/doc/api/Wallet.md

 #### /wallet/lock [POST]

 locks the wallet, wiping all secret keys.
 After being locked, the keys are encrypted.
-Queries for the seed, to send siafunds, and related queries become unavailable.
+Queries for the seed, to send blockstakes, and related queries become unavailable.
 Queries concerning transaction history and balance are still available.